 Surveys and compares health care systems in a range of developed and developing countries.
 The course examines why countries facing similar health problems have sometimes developed different policy responses, what has been the nature of those policies, and how (in)effective they have been.
 Health insurance, payment methods, the role of providers, the relationship between medicine and culture, and recent reforms and innovations in health care policy are among the issues discussed.

-Prerequisite(s): [One 200-level course in Political Science] (3-0-3) (S)
+Prerequisite(s): [(PS 190-299) OR (SOC 209) OR (SOC 210) OR (SOC 221)] (3-0-3) (S)

 Urban Institutions